Capt-Dr-Dahlia/digital-writing-folio/exercises.md

 ### Create a process (a process for creating writing such as picking the third word of each page of a book)

 Every third noun is replaced by an option in the thesaurus for that word.

+## Taroko Gorge Remix

+### What aspects of the remix are the same?

+The way the words are generated and flow down the screen remain the same.

+### What aspects of the remix are different?

+The words themselves and the tone.

+### Is the remix successful (why or why not)?

+not really, it didn;t really have the same synergy and coherency of words and mood due to less thought out word choices.